Parade History

 Our Mission

-Founded in 1974 by Richard Pfeiffer, our mission remains steadfast to celebrate, commemorate, educate and liberate the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community in Chicago, Illinois by advocating for visibility, unity, and equality.
+Founded in 1974 by Richard Pfeiffer, our mission remains steadfast to celebrate, commemorate, educate and liberate the lesbian, gay, bisexual, transgender, and queer communities in Chicago, Illinois by advocating for inclusivity, equality and justice.

 We are proud of our history and excited about the work we are doing to create a brighter future for all members of the LGBTQ+ community.
 We are committed to creating a world where all people can live without fear of discrimination or violence.